JohnnyBuccola/bbc-07-pewlett-hackard-analysis/README.md

     SELECT COUNT (emp_no) FROM unique_titles;
     ```

 * Are there enough qualified, retirement-ready employees to provide mentorship for the younger generation?
 The `COUNT` of employees in the `mentorship_elegibility.csv` referenced above is **1549**.
-To find the number of employees that may need mentorship, we can find the count of employees between younger than 35 years old (with respect to the apparent age of the data -- year 2000 -- this appears to be the "young" generation) using the following query:
+To find the number of employees that may need mentorship, we can find the count of employees younger than 35 years old (with respect to the apparent age of the data -- year 2000 -- this appears to be the "young" generation) using the following query:
     ``` SQL
     SELECT COUNT (emp_no) FROM employees WHERE (birth_date > '1965-01-01');
     ```